 We study the dynamics of infectious diseases in reservoir hosts, the process of pathogen spillover, and infectious diseases in species of conservation concern.
 We work across multiple disciplines including ecology, epidemiology, immunology, microbiology, and mathematical modeling.
-We work in the field, in the lab and in silico.

 Infectious Diseases in Reservoir Hosts

 We studythe dynamics of infection in reservoir host species with an emphasis on diseases in bats.
 Bats are hosts to some of the most notorious infections that spill over from animals to humans.
 Understanding the dynamics of these pathogens within bat populations is key to understanding how they filter through ecological systems to spill over to domestic animals and humans.
 See our review on The Ecological Dynamics of Emerging Bat Virus Spillover in the Proceedings of the Royal Society B. We are pursuing a comparative approach to understand the drivers of bat infectious disease dynamics across populations and species.

 We studythe dynamics of Hendra virus and what drives pulses of infection in bat populations.
 Hendra virus typifies the spillover process for many emerging bat viruses and is therefore an excellent model system for bat infections in less tractable systems.
 Hendra virus is a fatal zoonotic paramyxovirus that is transmitted from its reservoir host, Australian Pteropus bats (fruit bats), to horses and subsequently to humans.
 Like many of the other bat viruses, Hendra virus can be excreted in pulses from reservoir bat populations.
 These pulses have been linked with spillover to horses.
 To understand viral dynamics in bat populations we combine empirical data and modeling approaches, and collaborate with interdisciplinary teams working across a range of scales from cells to landscapes.